grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # CLI flag: -querier.mimir-query-engine.enable-binary-operations
   [enable_binary_operations: <boolean> | default = true]

+  # (experimental) Enable support for binary comparison operations in Mimir's
+  # query engine.
+Only applies if the Mimir query engine is in use.
+  # CLI flag: -querier.mimir-query-engine.enable-binary-comparison-operations
+  [enable_binary_comparison_operations: <boolean> | default = true]

   # (experimental) Enable support for offset modifier in Mimir's query engine.
   # Only applies if the Mimir query engine is in use.
   # CLI flag: -querier.mimir-query-engine.enable-offset-modifier